Dr. Tom Colletti

 Keywords: Covid-19, SARS-CoV-2 virus, monoclonal antibody treatment, neutralizing monoclonal antibodies.

 Luongo AA.
 Early Treatment with Monoclonal Antibodies Reduces Covid-19 Hospitalizations.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.